Skip to main content

 The ADA introduces another layer of regulation.
 It generally restricts employers from making medical inquiries of employees unless they are job-related.
 An exception exists for “voluntary” employee health programs.

 The central question then becomes the definition of “voluntary.”
-The EEOC’s final rules have established that a can be considered voluntary even when it offers incentives or imposes penalties up to 30% of the cost of self-only health coverage.
+The EEOC’s final rules have established that a wellness program can be considered voluntary even when it offers incentives or imposes penalties up to 30% of the cost of self-only health coverage.
 This quantification of voluntariness is a critical point of legal interpretation.

 Critics argue that a potential penalty of several thousand dollars can be coercive, particularly for lower-income families, thus rendering the program involuntary in practice.
 The law, however, currently accepts this financial pressure as a legitimate inducement.
 The ADA also requires that employers provide reasonable accommodations to allow employees with disabilities to participate, a mandate that extends to these programs.